Bitumen Roof Shingles

 - Pick the correct type for your project.
 For example Armourshield are better in windy areas.
 Cambridge Xtreme are for lower roof pitches.
 If you are unsure please contact us for advice.
 All advice is given in good faith and are based on our experience and knowledge but without liability, it is ultimately your own responsibility to choose the correct products.

 Advantages of Bitumen Roof Shingles

 Roof shingles are value for money, quick and easy to fit, thicker, stronger and longer lasting than shed felt and low maintenance.

 - Quick and easy to fit – cedar shingles/shakes and slate tiles can be difficult to fix onto a roof and can take a long time if you’re not a pro.

-- Value for money – one pack of roof shingles generally covers 3m2 meaning they are economical and are a lot cheaper than cedar shingles and slate tiles.
+- Value for money – one pack generally covers 3m2 meaning they are economical and roof shingles prices are a lot cheaper than cedar shingles and slate tiles.